If you have any feedback on how we can make our new website better please do contact us. We would like to hear from you.

 Identical designs were embroidered with coloured silk onto a starched strip/roll of silk/organdie, usually 25 times, although some rolls have been discovered with 400 such designs.
 Once embroidered, they were cut and mounted onto card backing.
 An embossed frame was secured over the top of each card, which was finally "trimmed" and finished.

-It has been estimated that over ten million of the multi-themed beautiful cards were produced.
+It has been estimated that over ten million of the multi-themed beautiful cards were produced and sold to soldiers and the public, bringing considerable profits to their manufacturers.

 "inconvenience post office machinery".